jdoleary/Spellmasons/docs/TasksCurrent.md

 # Localization
 - All tooltip info
+- Spell descriptions
 - Explain prompts - see stash "add i18n to explain prompts"
+- i18n: Press 'z' to make camera follow you
 # Features
-- A way to "sell spells to get to choose a new one"
 - Need a restart screen after a team wipe on multiplayer
-- should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
+    - with voting??
     - **important**Allow multiplayer game restart after wipe
         - All players return to lobby after 10 seconds
         - cleans up underworld
         - Currently it just lets you exit to main menu but if you rejoin the game it still exists with everyone dead in it
+- should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
 ## Prediction issues
 - prediction should factor in standing on pickups
     - this can be reproduced by standing on health pot and queuing up just enough slash spells to kill you and triggering it.
 You will see that it predicts that you will die but you don't because as soon as you first take damage the health pot triggers